UnionsWA is the state's peak union body, representing over 30 affiliated unions which have over 150,000 members in Western Australia.

 Solidarity Park is, each year, the location for an International Worker's Memorial Day service in Perth.

-On 29 April 1997, 30,000 unionists and community supporters marched on Parliament House to demand the scrapping of these unjust laws.
+On 29 April 1997, over 25,000 unionists and community supporters marched on Parliament House to demand the scrapping of these unjust laws.
 The Government rejected this demand.
 So, on 1 May - May Day - the site was pegged and legally claimed by unionists under the provisions of the Mining Act.

 The unions co-ordinated a 6 month long, 24 hour a day, protest occupation of this site in defiance of the pending legislation and attempts by the Government to require union and community protesters ‘move on’.
 They refused to do so and, although the legislation was passed, it was never fully enacted for fear of further union backlash.
 The change of government in 2001 saw the laws repealed.